 Obtain and review the Franchise Disclosure Document (FDD).
 While reading the FDD may seem demanding, you will learn a great deal about the franchisor’s history and key leadership team.
 You’ll also find information such as:

-- The history of the franchisor and if they have sued or faced bankruptcy
+- The history of the franchisor and if they have been sued or faced bankruptcy

 - How much you will have to pay for fees